HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 ## Notes:
-- Culture
-- Pokedex to know what Route a Pokemon is
+- Write more about Edrian culture and history, as well as Pokedex to know what Route a Pokemon is and behaviours